Steward Volunteer questions

 You should also check to make sure that you have the latest updates to the GoodSAM app.
 You can check this by going into your phone settings, into apps and checking if any updates are needed for the GoodSAM app.
 You can also check the GoodSAM app in Apple Store or Google Play and if there are updates required you will be able to click on updates.
 This will ensure you have the latest version, and nothing is restricting access to future tasks.

 If you are still experiencing issues, then please contact the Support Team on 0808 196 3382 or email firstname.lastname@example.org

 How will I know when I am needed?

 A request for you to support will appear in the ‘Future tasks’ section of the app.
 This can be found at either the top or bottom of the screen depending on whether you are using an iPhone or Android.
 For your information, a scheduled task is a request for support in the future.
-You will need to check in here frequently as, unlike other NHS Volunteer Responder roles, you do not need to be on duty or get an alert to accept or reject.
+You will need to check in here frequently as you do not need to be on duty or get an alert to accept or reject.

 Can I change the distance for my Steward Volunteer role on the app?

 The distance for Steward Volunteers is currently set automatically at 32km (19.8 miles).
 For all other roles including Community Response, Patient Transport and NHS Transport, you can change the distance slider under the ‘Me’ tab.
 Adjusting the distance for any other roles won’t affect the 19.8miles/32km distance for the steward role.

 I cannot see the Tasks tab on the app – what can I do?